Websoft9/docker-library/README.md

 ## How to contribute it?

-The [contributing](CONTRBUTING.md) for this repository have below field:
-参照 portainer 贡献 3 点：
+We greatly welcome community contributions to provide suggestions and improvements to our project:

+1. Reporting bugs
+   If you find a bug, please tell us so we can triage it.
+All bugs are managed in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new/choose).
+When you click through, our template makes it easy to record all of the details.
+Before you report a bug, please check our list of open bugs in case someone else has already reported it.

+2. Feature requests
+   You can request new features in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).
+We also publish a list of open feature requests in GitHub.
+Check to see if someone has already requested the feature you want, and give it a thumbs up.
+   Learn how we prioritize feature development in this knowledge base article.

+3. Contributing to the Library codebase
+   Please follow our [build instructions](./docs/developer.md) and [contribution guidelines](CONTRBUTING.md) when making a contribution.T

-> We will certainly encounter difficult problems in our work, but it may be very simple for you.Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward
+> We will certainly encounter difficult problems in our work, but it may be very simple for you.
+Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward

 ## Documentation